 - Blueberry - In my Blueberry-Orange Cinnamon Rolls, I add a thin layer of blueberry preserves and orange zest before sprinkling on the cinnamon sugar mixture.
 That would work great here.

-- Lemon - Instead of a cinnamon sugar filling, try rubbing the zest of a lemon into ¾ cup of granulated sugar instead!
+- Lemon - I love my Lemon Sweet Rolls, so instead of a cinnamon sugar filling, try rubbing the zest of a lemon into ¾ cup of granulated sugar instead!
 Sprinkle over the melted butter before rolling up and proceed with the rest of the recipe.

 Unlike my regular Buttermilk Biscuit recipe, there is no need to fold or do a cut and stack technique with your dough.
 We aren't looking for distinct biscuit layers here.
 We want the fluffiness that comes from just mixing the ingredients and rolling out the dough.